Carlo Cudicini: International career

 Cudicini was capped at under-18 and under-21 level, but never represented his country of birth at senior level.
 He was called into the squad for the 2002 friendly against Turkey, but was not named in the matchday squad by Giovanni Trapattoni, behind Gianluigi Buffon and Francesco Toldo.

 The FA have previously claimed he could be eligible to represent England, however, similar to the case of Mikel Arteta, he was not.
 He was not eligible for England because FIFA Statutes stipulate that the player needs to have held a British passport at the time when he represented Italy at the U16 European Championship, and would have required five years of education in Britain before turning 18.

 Style of play

-A large, quick, agile and athletic keeper, Cudicini was regarded as one of the best goalkeepers in the Premier League and in the world in his prime, and is considered to be one of Chelsea's greatest goalkeepers, as well as one of the best Italian keepers of his generation.
-Although he was regarded as a talented prospect in his youth, he was somewhat of a late bloomer, and only came to prominence in his late 20s.
-Despite not being a particularly commanding goalkeeper in the penalty area, as he is not particularly tall and does not possess particularly large hands, Cudicini was however an excellent and instinctive shot-stopper, who was known in particular for his positional sense, intelligence and composure in goal, as well as his agility, speed and explosive reactions, which made him effective at stopping penalties.
+Cudicini was large, quick, agile and athletic keeper, Cudicini was regarded as a notable goalkeeper in the Premier League, for Chelsea and for Italy.
+He came to prominence in his late 20s.